 Top trending skills for creatives and marketing professionals

-An analysis of Robert Half research and data found these are some of the most in-demand skills for creative and marketing jobs: AI powered marketing Customer experience Data visualization GA4 (Google Analytics 4) For the full list of skills and insights, read the full Demand for Skilled Talent report by Robert Half.
+An analysis of Robert Half research and data found these are some of the most in-demand skills for creative and marketing jobs: AI powered marketing Customer experience Data visualization GA4 (Google Analytics 4) For the full list of skills and insights, read the full Demand for Skilled Talent Report by Robert Half.

 Marketing and creative job market in Canada: FAQs

 1. Are employers increasingly hiring contract and remote/hybrid marketing and creative professionals in 2026?
 Yes.
-Canadian marketing and creative leaders are leaning into contract talent to meet project deadlines and access specialized skills—69% say they’re planning to increase their use of contract professionals in the first half of 2026.
+Canadian marketing and creative leaders are leaning into contract talent to meet project deadlines and access specialized skills—45% say they’re planning to increase their use of contract professionals in the second half of 2026.
 Lower-than-national average unemployment rates in the field and persistent skills gaps in areas like marketing automation, UX research and design, product/visual design, and marketing analytics are driving this strategy.
 Hybrid work remains an important attraction and retention lever as teams balance AI adoption with the need for authentic, human-centered brand experiences.
 For insights into the latest employment numbers across Canada, including the marketing and creative job market, check out our Labour Market Overview page, which is updated monthly.
 2. What strategies should hiring managers use to attract marketing and creative talent in Canada?
 To succeed in the evolving Canada job market, hiring managers should consider these best practices: Offer above-average compensation and hire quickly when you find skilled talent; competition is high and 56 per cent of leaders say it’s challenging to find the talent they need today compared to a year ago.
 Lean on contract staffing to cover project-based needs and specialized work, aligning capacity with campaign timelines.
 Emphasize flexibility and skills development, as teams scale AI and automation while maintaining brand authenticity and human connection.
 3. What are the average salaries for marketing and creative jobs in Canada?
 For the latest salaries across roles —such as digital marketing manager, graphic designer, product designer, social media manager, and UX designer—consult the marketing and creative section of the 2026 Canada Salary Guide From Robert Half.
 You can also use the Salary Calculator to find salaries local to you in Toronto, Montreal, Vancouver, Calgary, or other city.

 About the Demand for Skilled Talent report